chadmayfield/chadmayfield.github.io/_posts/2016-12-05-securing-ssh-in-linux.md

 1. [Step 16: Check other defaults](#step-16-check-other-defaults)
 1. [Conclusion](#conclusion)

-### Why Secure SSH
-Some, in my opinion not many, may ask, why secure SSH?
-Well, because it's secure!
-All administrators (and regular users) should know what SSH is and how to use it.
-As said in the introduction it enables secure interaction with a system.
-So the question may arise isn't SSH secure by default?

 ### Problems with default setups
-The answer to that simple question is loaded, yes most of the time it is secure by default, but it can be "more secure".
+Why secure SSH, isn't it secure by default?
+The answer to that simple question is loaded, yes most of the time it is relatively secure by default, but it can be "more secure".
 In the realm of information security there is a concept of [defense in depth](https://en.wikipedia.org/wiki/Defense_in_depth_(computing)), I always see it as conceptric rings of security.
-If an attacker can bypass one layer (or ring) of security based on a misconfiguration or even a 0-day exploit then there are more defenses in place to stop the attack.
-Securing SSH can reduce the attack surface giving an attacker fewer and fewer methods to exploit a system.
-Some problems with some default installs (especially in the [IoT](https://en.wikipedia.org/wiki/Internet_of_things) world) can include using SSH v1, having root access enabled (especially with a weak password or even no password at all), and even having a low key strength (lower key strengths could be compromised).
+If an attacker can bypass one layer (or ring) of security based on a misconfiguration, unintentional bug in the code, or even a 0-day exploit, then there are more defenses in place to stop the attack.
+Securing SSH can reduce the [attack surface](https://www.owasp.org/index.php/Attack_Surface_Analysis_Cheat_Sheet) giving an attacker fewer and fewer methods to exploit a system.
+Some problems with some default installs (especially in the [IoT](https://en.wikipedia.org/wiki/Internet_of_things) world) can include using SSH v1, having root access enabled (especially with a weak password or even no password at all), and even having a low key strength (since lower key strengths could in theory be compromised).

 ### Step 1: Secure Your Users
 A system is only as secure as it's *weakest* user.
 Let's imagine we have a user with a weak password, perhaps `Password1`.
 It is very possible to have an automated attack bot online scanning a large IP space for SSH servers, when it finds one it uses common account names with [easy to guess](https://xato.net/is-123456-really-the-most-common-password-51cd4259927d#.9viiyafap) [passwords](https://dazzlepod.com/uniqpass/).
 If one works, great!, the attacker is in and the bot reports back to the attacker.
 It is only a matter of time until the attacker tries a [privilege escalation](https://en.wikipedia.org/wiki/Privilege_escalation) attack to gain root privileges on the system and then game over.
 It can be that fast.
 So why make it easy?
 Here are some things to remember when dealing with users;